 There are chores that should be done once a month in order to keep your home as clean as possible.
-These tend to be more intense than daily tasks like washing the dishes or picking up clutter.
-Instead, a good monthly cleaning list includes often forgotten areas like the ceiling fan and light fixtures.
-It also means taking care of things like spot cleaning the carpet you've been vacuuming over for a few weeks and dusting places you likely pass right by.
+These tend to be more intense than daily tasks such as washing the dishes or picking up clutter.
+Instead, a good monthly cleaning list includes often forgotten areas such as the ceiling fan and light fixtures.
+It also means taking care of things such as spot cleaning the carpet you've been vacuuming over for a few weeks and dusting places you likely pass right by.

 Dust Ceiling Fans

 If it has been a while since you've cleaned your ceiling fan, take a look up.
 You're likely to see a ton of dust and dirt clinging to your fans.
 Dust the ceiling fan at least once a month to keep it looking nice, functioning well, and prevent all that dust from being dispersed in the air.

 Clean Light Fixtures

 Cleaning light fixtures on a monthly basis keeps your globes and fixtures from dulling and becoming encrusted with dust.
 It's often a quick task that requires wiping the fixture with a cloth and removing the globe or pan for a quick shine as well as dumping any bug remains.
 You'll be surprised how much brighter the light is with a little cleaning.

 You may not notice the air vents in your home regularly, but they can quickly build up dust around the vent and wall areas.
 Dust them down monthly to keep dust from blowing out into your rooms.
 Wipe down the nearby wall as well to remove any dust that has accumulated there.

 Even families without small children will discover occasional marks on the walls of their home.
 Spot clean the walls of your home to remove crayon marks, furniture scuffs, dust, and splatters.
 Food preparation, eating areas, and the place where you store your trash will be likely candidates for a monthly wall wipe down.

 Clean Window Treatments